SR5-FoundryVTT/SR5-FoundryVTT/README-DEV.md

 * link => See section below

 The resulting application used for FoundryVTT will only use contents in `/dist`.

+## Linking the dev and system folder
+It's helpful, but not strictly necessary, to place your development folder separate from the FoundryVTT system folder as a system update will overwrite your development folder otherwise.
+This can be done with linking the two.
+For both options to work, the shadowrun5e system can't be installed in your local Foundry.

+### Option A: gulp link
+For the `gulp link` command to work, you need to include the following file as _foundryconfig.json_ directly underneath your development shadowrun5e system directory.
+`{
+  "dataPath": "C:\\Users\\<addYourUserHere>\\AppData\\Local\\FoundryVTT\\",
+  "linkTargetDirName": "shadowrun5e"
+}
+`

+### Option B: (Windows) mklink
+Instead of using the built in `gulp link` command, you can also execute this from within your `cmd` or `Windows Terminal`:
+`mklink /D "C:\Users\<yourUser>\AppData\Local\FoundryVTT\Data\systems\shadowrun5e" "<yourClonedRepoPath>"`

+<yourClonedRepoPath> must be the cloned repositiry that includes the `dist` folder within it.

 # System Architecture
 A broad overview of the different areas of the shadowrun5e system.
 For more explanations around system specific concepts see `System Concepts`.